Tom Crean (explorer)

 Thomas Crean (Tomás Ó Cuirín; c.
 16 February 1877 – 27 July 1938) was an Irish seaman and Antarctic explorer who was awarded the Albert Medal for Lifesaving (AM).

 Crean was a member of three major expeditions to Antarctica during the Heroic Age of Antarctic Exploration, including Robert Falcon Scott's 1911–1913 Terra Nova Expedition.
 This saw the race to reach the South Pole lost to Roald Amundsen and ended in the deaths of Scott and his party.
 During the expedition, Crean's 35 smi solo walk across the Ross Ice Shelf to save the life of Edward Evans led to him receiving the Albert Medal.

 Crean left the family farm near Annascaul, in County Kerry, to enlist in the Royal Navy at age 16.
 In 1901, while serving on Ringarooma in New Zealand, he volunteered to join Scott's 1901–1904 Discovery Expedition to Antarctica, thus beginning his exploring career.

 After his experience on the Terra Nova, Crean's third and final Antarctic venture was as second officer on Ernest Shackleton's Imperial Trans-Antarctic Expedition.
 After the ship Endurance became beset in the pack ice and sank, Crean and the ship's company spent 492 days drifting on the ice before undertaking a journey in the ship's lifeboats to Elephant Island.
 He was a member of the crew which made a small-boat journey of 800 nmi from Elephant Island to South Georgia Island to seek aid for the stranded party.

 After retiring from the navy on health grounds in 1920, Crean ran his pub the South Pole Inn in County Kerry with his wife and daughters.
 He died in 1938.

 Early life and career

-Crean was born around 16 February 1877 in the farming area of Gurtuchrane near the village of Annascaul on the Dingle Peninsula in County Kerry, Ireland, to Patrick and Catherine (née Courtney) Crean—one of 11 siblings with 7 brothers and 3 sisters.
+Crean was born on, or shortly before, 16 February 1877 in the townland of Gortacurraun near the village of Annascaul on the Dingle Peninsula in County Kerry, Ireland, to Patrick and Catherine (née Courtney).
+Crean—one of 11 siblings with 7 brothers and 3 sisters.
 He attended the local Catholic school (at nearby Brackluin), leaving at the age of 12 to help on the family farm.
 Many sources, including Smith, give Crean's date of birth as 20 July 1877, but more recent scholarship demonstrates this is unlikely given parish records.

 At the age of 16, he enlisted in the Royal Navy at the Coastguard Station in nearby Minard Inlet, possibly after an argument with his father.
 His enlistment as a boy second class is recorded in Royal Navy records on 10 July 1893.